UK challenger banks: who’s who (and what’s their tech)

 A new bank for SMEs, founded by Jason Oakley, the former MD of Metro Bank’s commercial and mortgages lending business.
 According to Oakley, the name “Recognise” is designed to “reflect the lack of recognition and dedication to SMEs from the big banks” and “no relationship, no contact, no recognition of the vital role they play in our economy”.

-An SME bank challenger that received a banking licence in spring 2017 and opened for business in late August 2017.
+An SME bank challenger that received a banking licence in spring 2017 and opened for business later that year.

 The entity behind it is Acorn Financial Partners (AFP), owned by Acorn Global Investments (AGI).
 AGI is controlled by David and Jonathan Rowland, who have experience in the banking and finance sectors.
 Its other major investor is a local authority, Warrington Borough Council.